-The increase in technology and development expenses from fiscal year 2013 to fiscal year 2014 was in part attributable to \$704,000 spent on a project to improve and optimize our proprietary technology platform.
+The increase in technology and development expenses from the year ended January 31, 2013 to the year ended January 31, 2014 was in part attributable to \$704,000 spent on a project to improve and optimize our proprietary technology platform.
 This included increasing our software development staff and engaging multiple external consultants.
-Additionally, we increased our spending by \$514,000 for investment service products, by \$501,000 on security and compliance, by \$465,000 on new product development, and by \$323,000 for technical project management.
+Additionally, we increased our spending by \$514,000 for our investment service products, by \$501,000 on security and compliance, by \$465,000 on new product development, and by \$322,000 for technical project management.
 With the increased staffing, we have incurred additional costs of \$407,000 related to the purchase of equipment, software development licenses and training.